LaserVision

 • 5.Graft is secured in place with air or an SF6 bubble which tamponades the graft against the inside of the cornea.

-• 6.Topical anti-inflammatory and antibiotic drops are applied and patients are advised to lie flat on their back as much as possible (45 minutes in every hour) for the first 2-3 days post-surgery.
+• 6.Topical anti-inflammatory eye drops and antibiotic eye drops are applied and patients are advised to lie flat on their back as much as possible (45 minutes in every hour) for the first 2-3 days post-surgery.

 LaserVision-Treatments-DMEK-How